 There are lots of ways to obtain support and help if you have gender dysphoria.
-The first place to start is the huge amount of information which is available on the websites of the support groups listed below.
-These have lots of information about gender dysphoria and the support and treatments available.
-They can put you in touch with other people who have had similar feelings and problems.
-There is lots of information and support for your family or friends as well, to help them understand what you are going through.
+The first place to start is the huge amount of information which is available on the websites of support groups such as the Tranzwiki website of the Gender Identity Research & Education Society (GIRES).
+There is lots of information about gender dysphoria and the support and treatments available.
+These groups can put you in touch with other people who have had similar feelings and problems.
+There is information and support for your family or friends as well, to help them understand what you are going through.
 All the types of issues you might be facing, or might have to face, are discussed.

 Visiting your GP would be another good starting point.
 Your GP will want to know all about how you feel, and how long it has been going on.
-They may wish to examine you but this not always the case.
-You can always say 'no'.
 They will ask about exactly what type of help you want.
-If you wish, they may refer you for counselling or talking therapy to help your mind get to grips with the way you feel.
+If your feelings about your gender identity are causing you distress, or if you wish to change your sex, you would then be referred on to a specialist gender services clinic.
+If you prefer, your GP may refer you for counselling or talking therapy to help your mind get to grips with the way you feel.
 Professional help with sorting out the thoughts in your mind may then help you decide what you wish to do about them.
+Specialist gender identity clinics have the most experience with talking about these issues, however.
 You may or may not wish to have treatment to change your sex.

-There are only a few specialist gender identity clinics in the country, but you would be referred to your nearest one.
+There are only a few specialist gender identity clinics in the country, but you can be referred to your nearest one.
+There may be quite a long waiting time.
 Gender identity clinics consist of lots of different specialists, because they offer lots of different treatments.
 You may need some or all of these.
 There may be surgeons, specialists in hormone treatments (endocrinologists), psychiatrists, people who specialise in support and talking treatments (psychotherapists, counsellors and psychologists), speech and language therapists, people who specialise in hair changes, nurses, social workers and occupational therapists.

 There are also some private gender identity clinics in the UK, which you may choose to consider.

-Children and adolescents are referred to the local Child and Adolescent Mental Health Service (CAMHS) in the first place.
+Children and adolescents up to the age of 18 are usually referred to the local Child and Adolescent Mental Health Service (CAMHS) in the first place.
 This is so they can have an assessment to see whether they do indeed have gender dysphoria.
 If so, they then have talking treatments (such as counselling and psychotherapy and family therapy).
 They may then be referred to the only specialist gender identity clinic in the UK for children and teenagers.
 This is based in London, in the Tavistock and Portman NHS Foundation Trust.
-The website address is listed in 'References' at the end of this leaflet.
-It has links to further information about referrals and treatments.
-This clinic provides further help and support for this age group.
+This websitehas links to further information about referrals and treatments.
+This specialist clinic provides further help and support for this age group and often works with the whole family while the best way forward is planned.
 Sometimes children are given hormone treatments to delay puberty.
 This is to give them more time to consider their sexual identity.
 Many children will not have gender dysphoria that persists into adulthood.